-Credit-rating
+• Credit-rating

 It is recommended that firms set a minimum acceptable level of credit rating prior to selecting or appointing a bank to hold client money.
 Firms should obtain the credit rating from a reputable independent third party e.g. Moodys or Fitch.
 Firms should compare the current and prior year ratings as part of the assessment.
+If credit rating reports are available from multiple reputable agencies then they should all be used rather than just one.
 Where adverse movements are noted the firm should document their conclusions/ thoughts within the report.